What Are the Different Types of Proofreading?

 • Unconventional spelling and grammar are also more common in creative writing, especially in fiction.
 While you should correct any obvious typos and inconsistencies, remember that nonstandard English may be intentional (e.g., to convey a particular dialect in dialogue).

 • Publishers may ask you to proofread typeset “proof” texts (in either print or a PDF).
-Rather than editing such a document directly as you would in Microsoft Word, you may need to use annotation tools or traditional proofreader’s marks to note issues and suggest corrections.
+Rather than editing such a document directly as you would in Microsoft Word, you may need to use annotation tools or traditional proofreading marks to note issues and suggest corrections.

-Examples of Print Media Documents
+Examples of Print Media and Creative Documents

 4. Translation Proofreading